vanishasaini/Inventory-Management-Analysis/README.md

 # Inventory-Management-Analysis
-his project analyzes inventory data to help businesses maintain optimal stock levels by identifying restocking needs, tracking inventory patterns, and improving decision-making.
+This project analyzes inventory data to help businesses maintain optimal stock levels by identifying restocking needs, tracking inventory patterns, and improving decision-making.
 By leveraging data analytics and visualization tools, the solution reduces inefficiencies and ensures a balanced supply chain operation.